ThomasPaliakkara/commclassroomOP/README.md

 # Community Classroom is OP

 - Kunal Kushwaha says that this community is amazing.
-- Kunal made this change
+- Thomas says thank you for this amazing video, learnt everything from scratch.